Ankit0207/academic-kickstart-new/content/project/Language-Translator-Application/index.md

 ---
 title: English to Telugu Language Translator Application
 summary: Developed a English news to Telugu language translator application using LSTM.
-Encased the application in Flask and orchestrated it on AWS by pushing the containerized Flask application to AWS EC2 instance.
+Encased the application in Flask and orchestrated it on AWS by pushing the containerized Flask application to AWS Linux EC2 instance deploying the application in-live.
 tags:
 - DL
 - Deployments